Seth Green: Later work

 Green is a co-creator, co-producer, writer, director, and most frequent voice of the Emmy-winning stop-motion sketch parody comedy TV series Robot Chicken, for which he does many voices and has appeared in animated form.
 Green is friends with the band Fall Out Boy, making a cameo in their music video, "This Ain't a Scene, It's an Arms Race".
 He also appeared in "Weird Al" Yankovic's "White & Nerdy" music video.
 He made two appearances on The Soup in 2007 and 2008, using his first appearance to lampoon Internet celebrity Chris Crocker.
 He voiced the character Jeff "Joker" Moreau, pilot of the Normandy-SR starship series in the video games Mass Effect, Mass Effect 2, and Mass Effect 3.
 He is a producer of The 1 Second Film and appears in the "making of" documentary that accompanies its feature-length credits.
 Green is also the co-creator (with Hugh Sterbakov) of the comic Freshmen, published by Top Cow Productions.

-Green, along with Robot Chicken co-producer Breckin Meyer, appeared in the NBC show Heroes during the 2008–09 season.
+Green and Robot Chicken co-producer Breckin Meyer appeared in the NBC show Heroes during the 2008–09 season.
 In January 2009, Green worked with David Faustino (Bud Bundy from Married... with Children) for an episode of Faustino's show Star-ving – Faustino is often mistaken for Green.
-Later in the same year, he worked with one of his idols, Robin Williams in comedy film Old Dogs, which also starred John Travolta.
+Later in the same year, he worked with one of his idols, Robin Williams, in the comedy film Old Dogs, which also starred John Travolta.
 On July 13, World Wrestling Entertainment's official website announced Green as the special guest host for the July 13 episode of WWE Raw, and on that night, Green competed in the main event, a six-man tag team match, which his team won by disqualification.
 He was also in attendance for WWE's biggest event of the year, WrestleMania XXVI on March 28, 2010.
 Green guest-starred in the third season of the acclaimed sitcom Husbands.
-Green became the new voice of Leonardo in Teenage Mutant Ninja Turtles beginning in its third season (following Jason Biggs' departure from the role).
+Green became the new voice of Leonardo in Teenage Mutant Ninja Turtles following Jason Biggs' departure from the role.

-In 2019, he wrote and released his first movie named Changeland, starring Brenda Song and Macaulay Culkin.
-The movie was released on June 7, 2019.
+In 2019, he wrote and directed his first film named Changeland, starring Brenda Song and Macaulay Culkin.
+The film was released on June 7, 2019.

 In 2021, Green reprised the role of Todo 360 in Star Wars: The Bad Batch.

-In 2022, Green voiced Thunderbolt in season three of Stargirl where the character was previously voiced by Jim Gaffigan.
+The following year, Green voiced Thunderbolt in the third season of Stargirl, replacing Jim Gaffigan.